firebolt-db/godocs/docs/Overview/organizations-accounts.md

 # Firebolt organizations and accounts
 {: .no_toc}

-With organizations, achieve a seamless separation between different accounts within your organization, while benefiting from consolidated billing, unified authentication, and efficient account management across all accounts.
+With organizations, achieve a seamless separation between different accounts within your organization.
+Additionally, benefit from consolidated billing, unified authentication, and efficient account management across all accounts.

 Learn more about registering with Firebolt and creating your organization [here](../Guides/managing-your-organization/creating-an-account.md).